OAmAr/UConn-Transpo/semat/semeat-6.md

 Stakeholders agree system is to be produced Users identified Opportunity clear

 ### Coherent
 The big picture is clear and shared with all the group members.Important usage scenarios explained and Priorities are clear.
 Impact is understood.
+All the conflicts are addressed.

 ### Bounded